Working To Protect Your Driver’s License

-In cases dealing with a commercial driver's license, the penalties are more severe.
-For a first revocation, the commercial driver's license is revoked for a period of one year.
-However, if the driver's B.A.C. was equal or greater than .170, the driver will not be able to again obtain a CDL until after the interlock requirement is removed — at least two years and one month.
+In cases dealing with a commercial driver’s license, the penalties are more severe.
+For a first revocation, the commercial driver’s license is revoked for a period of one year.
+However, if the driver’s BAC was equal or greater than .170, the driver will not be able to again obtain a CDL until after the interlock requirement is removed — at least two years and one month.
 It does not matter if the vehicle driven was a commercial vehicle or a passenger vehicle.
-If the commercial vehicle is required to be placarded under the hazardous materials regulations, regardless of whether it contains any hazardous materials, is a mandatory three-year revocation for a first offense.
+If the commercial vehicle is required to be placed under the hazardous materials regulations, regardless of whether it contains any hazardous materials, it is a mandatory three-year revocation for a first offense.

 The interlock may be removed if four consecutive monthly reporting periods show the interlock did not prevent the operation of the vehicle due to excess alcohol, there have been no reports of tampering or circumvention, and there are no grounds to extend the interlock.
-A driver who meets the criteria for interlock removal, but is not notified of that fact, may request a hearing to determine eligibility to remove the interlock.
+A driver who meets the criteria for interlock removal but is not notified of that fact may request a hearing to determine eligibility to remove the interlock.

 There are several defenses applicable at the DMV hearing.
 Where the central issue is whether the driver’s blood or breath alcohol was at or greater than the applicable limit, one defense is to attack the validity of the blood or breath testing procedure or result.

-If a driver refuses to take a blood test or a breath test, (first refusal) the driver's license will be revoked for a period of one year with no driving allowed.
-In cases involving a second refusal, the driver's license will be revoked for a period of two years, but the driver can reinstate early with an ignition interlock restricted license for the remaining year.
-In cases involving a third refusal, the driver's license will be revoked for a period of three years, but the driver can reinstate early with an ignition interlock restricted license for the remaining two years.
+If a driver refuses to take a blood test or a breath test (first refusal), the driver’s license will be revoked for a period of one year with no driving allowed.
+In cases involving a second refusal, the driver’s license will be revoked for a period of two years, but the driver can reinstate early with an ignition interlock restricted license for the remaining year.
+In cases involving a third refusal, the driver’s license will be revoked for a period of three years, but the driver can reinstate early with an ignition interlock restricted license for the remaining two years.

-Under 21 Years Of Age
+Helping Those Under 21 Years Of Age

-If a minor driver has a B.A.C of between .02 and .05, the revocation is for a period of three months.
-A provisional driver's license (PDL) may be issued after 30 days; however the total restraint remains three months.
+If a minor driver has a BAC of between .02 and .05, the revocation is for a period of three months.
+A provisional driver’s license (PDL) may be issued after 30 days; however, the total restraint remains three months.
 For a second offense, the revocation is for a period of six months, and no PDL may be issued.
-For a third or subsequent offense, the revocation is for a period of one year, and no PDL may be issued
+For a third or subsequent offense, the revocation is for a period of one year, and no PDL may be issued.

-If a minor driver has a B.A.C of between .051 and .079, the revocation is for a period of three months and no provisional driver's license may be issued.
+If a minor driver has a BAC of between .051 and .079, the revocation is for a period of three months and no provisional driver’s license may be issued.
 For a second offense, the revocation is for a period of six months, and no PDL may be issued.
 For a third or subsequent offense, the revocation is for a period of one year, and no PDL may be issued.

-If a minor driver has a B.A.C. of greater than .08, he or she is treated the same as in an adult case, except there is no early reinstatement with an ignition interlock restricted license on a first offense.
+If a minor driver has a BAC of greater than .08, he or she is treated the same as in an adult case, except there is no early reinstatement with an ignition interlock restricted license on a first offense.